UAF-RCS/uaf-rcs-storage-docs/batch-stage-archive.md

 ## Confirm a file is offline in the $ARCHIVE file system

 Before attempting to access your files on $ARCHIVE, verify that the file is actively “online”.
 A file is “online” if it resides on hard disk capacity, and it is “offline” if it is solely on tape.
-To verify the file is currently "offline", run the following command on your file:
+To check if the file is currently "offline", run the following command on your file:

 ```
 $ sls -D <path_to_file>